brian-mann-math/MathForDataScience/slides/math_for_data_science.md

 ## How?

 * Use the training data!
-* Find a function $g$ that minimizes the error on the test set *without overfitting*
+* Find a function $g$ that minimizes the error on the training set *without overfitting*
 * Think about trying to model a trend on 20 data points with a 20 degree polynomial

 ## Support Vector Machines (SVM)